First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Deeper Analysis

 \subsection{When Might MM-UPT Fail?}

 According to the analysis in Section~\ref{sec:work}, it reveals that the effectiveness of MM-UPT diminishes when the model lacks sufficient prior knowledge of the target dataset.
 To show that, we apply MM-UPT to ThinkLite-11K~\cite{wang2025sota} dataset using Qwen2.5-VL-7B~\cite{bai2025qwen2_5_vl}.
 ThinkLite-11K is collected via difficulty-aware sampling that only retains samples that the model rarely answers correctly.
 Thus, this setting reflects a scenario where the model is more likely to be wrong than right.
 In such cases, majority voting amplifies incorrect answers rather than filtering them, leading to degraded performance.
 As shown in Table~\ref{tab:hard}, applying MM-UPT to ThinkLite-11K results in a significant drop in accuracy across all benchmarks.
 This suggests that majority voting fails to provide reliable reward signals when the model has limited prior understanding of the domain.
-To address this issue, alternative forms of algorithms in self-improvement~\cite{wu2024meta,mahan2024generative,dong2024self,zhang2025right} using more fine-grained and complex self-rewarding methods, such as LLM-as-Judge~\cite{zheng2023judging} and model collaboration~\cite{liang2024improving}, may be necessary.
-Note that our work represents an initial attempt at self-improvement in MLLMs via GRPO.
-We believe that these algorithms are complementary to our approach and could be integrated into our framework, which we leave as future work.
+To address this issue, alternative forms of algorithms using more fine-grained and complex rewarding methods, such as LLM-as-Judge~\cite{zheng2023judging, wu2024meta} and model collaboration~\cite{liang2024improving,dong2024self}, may be necessary.
+Note that our work represents an initial attempt at self-improvement in MLLMs via GRPO, and we believe that these algorithms are complementary to our approach and could be integrated into our framework in the future.